cvancleave/go-server/README.md

 ## Running the server

 Get config and start server.
-- Setup server config in AWS secretsmanager.
+- Setup server config in AWS secretsmanager (or dummy config).
 - Run `go run cmd/server/main.go`

 ## Running the client

-Get config and start client, which creates a token and then hits the server endpoints.
+Get config and start client, which tests the server endpoints.
-- Make sure server config is setup in AWS secretsmanager.
+- Make sure server config is setup in AWS secretsmanager (or dummy config).
 - Run `go run cmd/client/main.go`

 ## Migrating the database